Sexual Harassment Lawyer in Chicago

 Sexual Harassment

 What is Sexual Harassment?
-Sexual harassment involves unwelcome sexual conduct, requests for sexual favor, advances, and other conduct.
-Private employers are prohibited from discriminating on the basis of sex: “It shall be an unlawful employment practice for an employer … to discriminate against any individual with respect to his compensation, terms, conditions, or privileges of employment, because of such individual’s … sex….”
+Sexual harassment includes unwelcome sexual conduct, requests for sexual favors, unwanted advances, and other conduct.
+Private employers may not discriminate based on sex, including: “It shall be an unlawful employment practice for an employer … to discriminate against any individual with respect to his compensation, terms, conditions, or privileges of employment, because of such individual’s … sex….”
 42 U.S.C. § 2000e–2(a)(1).
-Employers can be held vicariously liable for a supervisor’s sexual harassment of a subordinate.
+Employers may be held vicariously liable for a supervisor’s sexual harassment of an employee.
 Gentry v.
 Exp.
 Packaging Co., 238 F.3d 842, 846 (7th Cir.
 2001)

-An employer can avoid liability by showing: (a) that the employer exercised reasonable care to prevent and correct promptly any sexually harassing behavior, and (b) that the employee unreasonably failed to take advantage of any preventive or corrective opportunities provided by the employer or to avoid harm otherwise.
+Employers can avoid liability if they show: (a) they took reasonable care to prevent and stop sexually harassing conduct, and (b) the employee unreasonably failed to use preventive or corrective opportunities given by the employer or to otherwise prevent harm.
 Gentry v.
 Exp.
 Packaging Co., 238 F.3d 842, 846 (7th Cir.
 2001)

 Tips For Sexual Harassment Prevention:

-Some tips if you are a victim of sexual harassment include:
+Some steps to consider if you are facing sexual harassment include:

-• document in writing/email through a complaint to human resources that the sexual harassment is occurring and you need it to stop,
+- document in writing or email through a complaint to human resources that the sexual harassment is occurring and you need it to stop,

-• don’t quit your job if at all possible,
+- do not quit your job if possible,

-• follow the sexual harassment/discrimination guidelines in your employment handbook,
+- follow the sexual harassment or discrimination guidelines in your employment handbook,

-• contact a sexual harassment attorney to advise you through the process.
+- consult a sexual harassment attorney to guide you through the process.

 Dear Human Resources: